 Judaic Studies at Binghamton

 Take challenging courses in something you love.
 The Department of Judaic Studies offers courses in history, literature, religious studies, Israel Studies, and anthropology.
 The core of our program is the student-designed "Area of Study."
 Build your degree by choosing your own path, based on your interests.
+Areas of Study may include Jewish history, philosophy, Hebrew, Yiddish language and culture, Israel Studies, Holocaust Studies, Judaism in America, or any Area you design.

 Students completing a Judaic Studies major will have a versatile liberal arts degree that prepares them well for a variety of paths, among them professional, graduate, and Jewish communal service.
 Our graduates move on to medical school, law school, the not-for-profit sector, and graduate school in education, history, and more.